rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 on building multiplayer neo-retro games.

 Gamercade is preparing for their first alpha release!
-This includes all the core features needed for a fantasy console game library: input, graphics, and audio.
+This includes all the core features needed for a fantasy console and game library: input, graphics, and audio.
 It also has networked multiplayer, and an editor.

 They implemented the in-game sound engine from scratch.
-The also improved the editor to allow creation of instruments and tracks.
+They also improved the editor to allow creation of instruments and tracks.
 It synthesizes sounds at runtime, and produces something like an 80s synth, a 90s SoundBlaster, and a touch of SNES.
 Songs and Sfx are built using a tracker interface.